VoxelGroup/Voxel.MiddyNet/docs/source/nuget/packages.rst

 Configuration
 ^^^^^^^^^^^^^
 When you use the middleware, You need to specify the type you want to convert the JSON object into.
-The middleware will put the object in the AdditionalContext["Body"] property.
+The middleware will put the object in the AdditionalContext[Constants.BodyContextKey] property.
 To access the object, you will need to perform an explicit cast of that property.

 Sample code
 ^^^^^^^^^^^